 Much of the plosive energy does get through the pop filter screen.
 However, this energy is dissipated by the pop filter, leaving the screen in multiple different directions with much less strength.
 This lack of general direction and strength greatly reduces the probability that a plosive burst of energy will overload the microphone diaphragm/capsule.

 So, to wrap this section up, a pop filter dissipates plosive energy.
 Pop filters are positioned between a vocalist/speaker and a microphone to eliminate or at least reduce plosives from hitting and overloading the mic diaphragm.

 By using a pop filter, we can effectively position the vocalist/speaker closer to the microphone with less chance of plosive pops in the microphone signal.

 For a full explanation of microphone pop filters, check out my article What Is A Microphone Pop Filter And When Should You Use One?

 Now that we know what a pop filter is and its function, we can look at the pros and cons of using a pop filter for streaming.

 Pros Of Streaming With A Pop Filter

-The obvious pro of streaming with a pop filter is the reduction in plosives in the microphone and overall improvement in audio quality.
+The obvious pros of streaming with a pop filter are reducing plosives and improving overall audio quality.